uct-cbio/ngs-academy/_posts/2024-02-09-NGS-Academy-Bioinformatics-Training-on-Pathogen-Surveillance.md

 title:  "NGS Academy Bioinformatics Training on Pathogen Surveillance 2024"
 posted_date: 2024-02-09
 permalink: /:year/:title
-link: 2024/NGS-Academy-Bioinformatics-Training-on-Pathogen-Surveillance/
+link: 2024/NGS-Academy-Bioinformatics-Training-on-Pathogen-Surveillance
-category: upcoming
+category: past-course
-training_provider: "NGS Academy, SANBI, AFRICA CDC" course_overview : The aim of this program is to provide virtual training for personnel at African institutions involved in SARS-CoV-2 sequencing for surveillance.
-It is primarily aimed at staff who will be preparing samples, doing the sequencing, and running basic data analysis.
-The content has been divided into modules, some of which are independent, while others form recommended prerequisites for the next module.
-The content provides theoretical knowledge on the steps required for the workflow from sample selection to analysis, to prepare participants for more practical laboratory training when this is feasible.
-Virtual sessions generally include videos or live online presentations followed by live Q&A sessions with trainers.
-Where relevant, participants complete practical exercises and submit assignments
+training_provider: "NGS Academy, SANBI, AFRICA CDC" course_overview : The aim of this program was to provide a virtual training for personnel at African institutions involved in SARS-CoV-2 sequencing for surveillance.
+It was primarily aimed at staff who were preparing samples, doing the sequencing, and running basic data analysis.
+The content was divided into modules, some of which were independent, while others form recommended prerequisites for the next module.
+The content provided theoretical knowledge on the steps required for the workflow from sample selection to analysis, to prepare participants for more practical laboratory training when this is feasible.
+Virtual sessions generally included videos or live online presentations followed by live Q&A sessions with trainers.
+Where relevant, participants completed practical exercises and submitted assignments
 start_date: 2024-03-04
 end_date: 2024-03-15
 ---